Staging the Foyer

 - large shutters

 - two tall leafy potted plants

 - add a pony wall (half wall)

 - add a column or vertical rustic wood beam

 - fill a rectangular planter with foam blocks and stick bamboo poles or tall grasses, like pampas grass, into the foam.
-This'll create a filtered screen.

-- build see-through shelving
+- build a see-through shelving unit

-- a padded bench with storage
+- use a padded bench with storage for separation

 Go from staging the foyer to home page